API documentation

 fclose($handle);

-For this Rust example, we will need to install some dependencies using cargo first:
+To implement the API access by yourself, you need to install some dependencies using cargo first:

 cargo add base64